-Egg-laying occurs in southeastern Kazakhstan from mid-April through late May, with an average clutch size of 2.5 eggs (average of 11 nests described in both Gubin, 2007 and Gubin, 2015).
+Egg-laying occurs in southeastern Kazakhstan from mid-April through late May, with an average clutch size of 2.5 eggs (average of 11 nests described in both Gubin 2007 and Gubin 2015).
 At higher latitudes, and at sites at greater elevation, breeding begins later.
-In northern Kazakhstan, egg-laying begins in early May, with an average clutch size of 2.1 eggs (average of 10 nests described in Ryabov, 1949).
-In northern Xinjiang, Great Bustards are reported to display in the middle of April (M. Wang, in litt.) and breed from May through July (MaMing 2016).
-There, 60% of nests contain two eggs, and 40% contain three to four eggs (Gao Xingyi in Chan and Goroshko, 1998).
-Conclusions that can be drawn from reports on the reproductive success of the Western Great Bustard in Asia are limited by low sample size and difficult to interpret due to protocols which involve repeated researcher visitation of the nest.
+In northern Kazakhstan, egg-laying begins in early May, with an average clutch size of 2.1 eggs (average of 10 nests described in Ryabov 1949).
+In northern Xinjiang, Great Bustards are reported to display in the middle of April (M. Wang in litt.) and breed from May through July (Ma Ming 2016).
+There, 60% of nests contain two eggs, and 40% contain three to four eggs (Gao Xingyi in Chan & Goroshko 1998).
+Conclusions that can be drawn from reports on the reproductive success of the Western Great Bustard in Asia are limited by low sample sizes and difficult to interpret due to protocols which involve repeated researcher visitation of the nest.
+In comparison, clutches of Western Great Bustards in Europe may be smaller.
+Average clutch size in Portugal was found to be 2.1-2.6 eggs (Morgado & Moreira 2000; Rocha et al. 2013), in Hungary 1.9 eggs (Faragó 1992), and in southwestern Russia 2.2 eggs (Watzke 2007).

 Male Eastern Great Bustards begin to arrive on the breeding grounds in Mongolia and northeastern China in late March and early April (Natsagdorj 2001).
-However, the onset of egglaying is later in East Asia than Central Asia.
-Egg-laying occurs from the beginning of May to mid-June in eastern Mongolia and northeastern China, but begins only at the very end of May in colder areas of Mongolia (Kessler 2015; Natsagdorj 2001; Zhao 2001).
+However, the onset of egg-laying is later in East Asia than in Central Asia.
+Egg-laying occurs from the beginning of May to mid-June in eastern Mongolia and northeastern China, but begins only at the very end of May in colder areas of Mongolia (Natsagdorj 2001; Zhao 2001; Kessler 2015).
 A survey of 53 nests over two years in Inner Mongolia, China, found 2.5 eggs per clutch, with a 38% nest success rate, and 38% nestling survival rate (Zhao et al. 2006).
-Average clutch size in China is cited as 2.8 eggs by Gong and Lu (2003).
+Average clutch size in China is cited as

+2.8 eggs by Gong and Lu (2003).
 Goroshko (Chan & Goroshko 1998) estimated that in Zabaikal'skii Krai, Russian Federation, 90% of Great Bustard nests contain 2 eggs, but occasionally three or four are noted.
 A study of ten nests in northern Mongolia found average clutch size to be 2.6 eggs, and described a low recruitment rate (Batsaikhan 2002).